-GutterStuff works best with roofs that have a slope greater than 6:12.
+GutterStuff works on all slopes, no matter the slope.
 The Roof Drain Foam Filter is our primary solution for flat roofs.
 We are also more than happy to help create a custom solution for your home.
 Fill out the contact form or call us at 1-866-766-3442 for additional information regarding custom foam solutions.

 Does water in the gutter run over during heavy rainfall?

 No. The filter is non-absorbent so it allows large volumes of water to flow right through.